-The “pivotal regulatory science” used in setting air pollution standards are epidemiologic studies measuring the effects of particulate matter (PM) on our health.
-The recently proposed changes to improve the transparency of regulatory science at the EPA have brought them to the forefront.
+The “pivotal regulatory science” used in setting air pollution standards are epidemiological studies measuring the effects of particulate matter on our health.
+The recently proposed changes to improve the transparency of regulatory science at the EPA have brought these studies to the fore.

 Particulate matter includes all the solids and liquids suspended in the air, a varying combination of particle types, sizes, and sources.
 That combinatorial complexity creates the first problem in air pollution science, describing the air.
 The most salient descriptor has been size, on two counts.
 First, size helps in understanding how the particles get into and are blown about in the atmosphere.
 Second, particulate size has an impact on how deeply they enter our lungs, and the defenses our body natural brings to bear in removing them.
 Because it is the particles’ movement we are most interested in, size is characterized by their aerodynamic size, which takes into account both their weight and shape.

 Coarse particles, PM10, are the largest of the particles and are created when still larger particles, like soil, pollen, dust, even sea spray, break up and enter the atmosphere.
 Finer particles, PM2.5, are formed by gases produced directly through combustion, or indirectly, as a result of mixing with gases already present.
 PM10 and PM2.5 come from a variety of natural and human sources, but as a generalization, PM2.5 levels are anthropogenic, the result of human activity.